 Hunt for properties interstate

 If you plan to buy an investment property in another state, a local buyer’s agent can help familiarise you with the area and identify the best spots for capital growth.
-They can also attend inspections and auctions for you if you don’t have the time to travel back and forth.
+They can also attend auctions for you if you don’t have the time to travel back and forth.

 Arrange property appraisals